exercism/deprecated-mentors/tracks/csharp/exercises/clock/README.md

 }
 ```

-#### class based
+#### Class based
-If you implment Clock as a class you have to handle the tricky rules of equality
+If you implement Clock as a class you have to handle the tricky rules of equality
 ```csharp
 public class Clock
 {